 At separation distances of 1 m or greater between the DUT and RFID reader and tags, the readers worked without error.

-3.5 Study E (24.1-24.15 GHz, and 61-61.5 GHz)
+3.5 Study E (61-61.5 GHz)

-[Editor’s note: For study E, the portions addressing the 24.1-24.150 GHz frequency band are not fully complete and will be revised at the next WP1A meeting in June 2022.]

 3.5.1 Radio services considered in the study

-This section will contain a study that determines the out-of-band emission limits necessary to ensure protection criteria are met for the Earth Exploration Satellite Service (passive) (EESS (passive)) and Radio Astronomy Service (RAS) .
-This study deals with use of segments the ISM bands at 24.0-24.250 GHz and 61.0- 61.5 GHz for beam WPT.
+This section contains a study that examines the out-of-band emission limits necessary to ensure protection criteria are met for the Earth Exploration Satellite Service (passive) (EESS (passive)) and Radio Astronomy Service (RAS) .
+This study deals with use of segments of the ISM band at 61.0- 61.5 GHz for beam WPT.

-[Editor’s Note: Once a study is submitted, the text in section 3.5.1 needs to be updated to reflect the fact that a study is contained and not just anticipated.]

-3.5.2 Considerations for 24.1-24.15 GHz and 61.0-61.5 GHz
+3.5.2 Considerations for 61.0-61.5 GHz

-The technology being considered at these frequencies involves a narrow band transmission which has a bandwidth of 0.4% of the center frequency of 24 GHz and 0.02% in the case of 61 GHz.
+The technology being considered at this frequency involves a narrow band transmission which has a bandwidth of 0.02% of the center frequency of 61 GHz.
 The maximum 10 MHz bandwidth comes from three sources: phase noise of the frequency source, incident random phase modulation on the transmitted signal from continuous minor adjustments of the phase shifters in the antenna elements to maintain focus on the intended destination, and low index modulation of the CW carrier for communications between the transmitter and power destination used to both maintain a tight focus of the band on the destination and to implement active safety features that decrease power when an object or a human or pet approach the high power flux density (p.f.d.) volume near the intended destination.